natenka/pyneng-book-en/docs/source/exercises/22_exercises.rst

     ...

-    ValueError: When executing command "logging 0255.255.1" on device 192.168.100.1 error occurred -> Invalid input detected at '^' marker.
+    ValueError: When executing the command "logging 0255.255.1" on device 192.168.100.1, an error occurred -> Invalid input detected at '^' marker.